 • Modular system means more parts to potentially lose

-Best For: DJs who love customization and want headphones that grow with their needs.
+Best for: DJs who love customization and want headphones that grow with their needs.

-5. Etymotic ER2XR (8.8/10) — Best IEMs for Small Ears
+5. Etymotic ER3XR (8.8/10): Best IEMs for Small Ears

-Etymotic ER2XR
+Etymotic ER3XR

-Price: $139
+Price: $100

-Driver Type: Single dynamic driver
+• Type: Single balanced-armature driver

-Frequency Response: 20 Hz – 16 kHz
+• Frequency Response: 20 Hz - 16 kHz

 Strengths: